For Comfortable and Clear Vision

-Scleral Lenses for Keratoconus Treatment in Las Vegas
+Scleral Contact Lenses for Keratoconus Treatment in Las Vegas

 One of the most common conditions that scleral lenses help to address is keratoconus.
 This condition occurs when the normally round, clear part at the front of the eye, the cornea, begins to thin and bulge into a cone or football-like shape.
 This can severely harm your vision.
 Symptoms include:

 Scleral lenses help with this by providing a dome-like surface over the abnormal cornea, creating proper refraction for clear vision.